EstimatedEst. Read Time: 16 minutes

 Here’s the good news!

-As I mentioned before, we can’t take a 300lb bench press and split it into a 150lb dumbbell in each hand because the stability required at the shoulder becomes compromised and this undercuts your strength.
+As I mentioned before, we can’t take a 300lb bench press and split it into a 150lb dumbbell in each hand because the stability required at the shoulder joint becomes compromised and this undercuts your strength.

 You have to use your core to stabilize the weight because of the posterior driven force of the dumbbells coming up and back.